Garden Site Conditions

 When choosing the spot for your new plant, consider the following requirements:

-Sun exposure: part shade (2-4 hours of sunlight) to full shade (less than 6 hours of sunlight)
+Sun exposure: full sun (more than 6 hours of sunlight)

 Soil: Most perennials prefer fertile, well-drained soil, but are tolerant of a